keiraaa-xrq/auto-ml-validation/README.md

    1. `virtualenv myenv`
 6. Activate the virtual environment
    1. `source myenv/bin/activate`
-7. Install Poetry on your local machine by running the following command in your terminal or command prompt:
+7. Install `Poetry` on your local machine by running the following command in your terminal or command prompt:
    1. `py -m pip install poetry`
 8. Install the required packages from the Poetry file by navigating to the root directory of the package and running the following command
    1. `poetry install`
-9. Once you have installed the required packages, you can run the app.py file in the root directory of the package to start the application.
-You can do this by navigating to the root directory of the package in your terminal or command prompt and running the following command:
+9. Run the app.py file in the root directory of the package to start the application.
    1. `py app.py`
-10. Deactivate environment once you are done with the app
-   1. `deactivate`

 ### Results